 What is a Doula?

 A doula can also help mothers and their partners prepare to welcome their baby by providing them with information and resources to plan for their birth.

-During labor a doula provides non-medical assistance including comfort measures, pain relieving techniques, recommending labor positions, advice to help labor progress more quickly and easily, and by giving her partner suggestions on how to be involved.
+During labor a doula provides non-medical assistance including comfort measures, pain relieving techniques, recommending labor positions, advice to help labor progress more quickly and easily, help with decision making, and by giving the partner suggestions on how to be involved.

 Having a doula assisted labor and birth has been scientifically proven* to: